aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 Chad's balance:  30000100
 ```

-Congratulations on completing the tutorial on K-of-N multisigner authentication operations!
+Congratulations on completing the tutorial on K-of-N multi-signer authentication operations!